AutismResearch/StARS/_authors/01-01-katie.md

 ---
-short_name: katie
+short_name: Sahana
-name: Kathryn Schuler
+name: Sahana Nagabhushan Kalburgi
-position: PI, Assistant Professor
+position: PI, Postdoctoral Fellow
 ---

-Katie is the lab's Primary Investigator.
-She is an Assistant Professor in the Linguistics Department at the University of Pennsylvania.
-You can learn more about her from her [website](https://www.kathrynschuler.com/) or [CV](https://www.kathrynschuler.com/katie.pdf).
+Sahana is the Principle Investigator of the StARS project.
+She is a postdoctoral research fellow in Dr. Levitt's Lab at CHLA.